Varad32/Forecasting-Air-Passengers-Count-Using-Time-Series/README.md

 The following example uses a data set containing the number of monthly air passengers in thousands of passengers from 1949 until 1960.

-Month:Month of the year
+Month: Month of the year.
-Passengers:Total number of passengers travelled on that particular month.
+Passengers: Total number of passengers travelled on that particular month.